Q: What is the timeline for applying and being notified?

 A: There are two rounds of grant-making each academic year, so students in both the fall and spring semesters can participate in the reading, ranking, and selection of proposals.

-The fall deadline each year is September 15, with notification of awards in November.
+The fall deadline is October 1, with notification of awards in November or December.

-The spring deadline is each year is March 1, with notification in late April.
+The spring deadline is May 1, with notification in late June.

 We expect to award a total of $40,000 in these two cycles.